Shiranamikai and all its members are affiliated to the Japan Karate Association “Keeper of Japan’s highest tradition”

 The Japan Karate Association

-The Japan Karate Association England
+日本空手協会英国支部 The Japan Karate Association in England

-JKA England is a nationwide organisation for the development, teaching and promotion of authentic JKA karate in England.
-The Head of Association is Ohta Yoshinobu 7th Dan.
+The Japan Karate Association in England (JKA England) is an organisation intent on the development, teaching and promotion of authentic JKA budo karate nationwide.
+The Chief Instructor is Ohta Yoshinobu 7th Dan.

 Over the next 20 years, Ohta accompanied Enoeda Sensei in teaching karate all over the world.
-During this time he became a popular instructor, highly regarded for his superb technical ability and engaging teaching methods.
-Following Enoeda’s untimely death in 2003, Ohta Sensei established JKA England to continue the lineage and flow of information directly with the JKA in Japan.
+During this time he became a popular instructor, highly regarded for his exceptional technical ability and engaging teaching methods.
+Following Enoeda’s untimely death in 2003, Ohta Sensei established The Japan Karate Association in England in order to cement the karate relationship between Britain and Japan, and continue the lineage and direct flow of information and education.

-Training courses organised by JKA England are a great supplement to regular training, offering the chance to be inspired by some of the best karate instructors in the world.
-At national courses you will be taught by Ohta Sensei, assisted by other instructors from JKA England.
-But at least twice per year, Ohta Sensei invites senior instructors from the Headquarters in Japan and around the world.
+Training courses organised by The Japan Karate Association in England are a great supplement to regular training, offering the chance to be inspired by some of the best karate instructors in the world.
+At national courses you will be taught by Ohta Sensei, assisted by other instructors from JKA England’s Technical Committee.
+But 2-3 times each year, our association invites senior instructors from the Headquarters in Japan and around the world to teach alongside him.
 At these 3 to 4-day international courses, many people choose to board near the venue to make it easier to attend each session.
 These gasshukus are world-renowned and you’ll see many visitors from across the world in attendance.
 That we have received 90 karateka from Norway on one occasion is testament to their popularity!

-Students who are very keen and perform consistently well across brown/black belt categories at competition, might be put forward by their instructor to attend a JKA England squad training session.
+Students who are very keen and perform consistently well across brown/black belt categories at competition, may be put forward by their instructor to attend a JKA England squad training session.
 Squad sessions run approximately every two weeks and those who are selected are expected to attend each one in addition to regular club training.